iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 TABLE original_table
 WITH NO DATA;
 ```
 This statement creates an empty table with the same structure as the original table.
-Now we can **INSERT** (copy) the data from the original table.
+We can now **INSERT** (copy) the data from the original table.

 ```sql
 INSERT INTO copied_table